emberauclair/Aurelie2/docs/notes/Ultramarine.md

 I take a step closer as the shadows shift
-A hooded figure, robed in shadows stands in the rift Ultramarine - the darkest blue eyes glowing
+A hooded figure, robed in shadows stands in the rift Ultramarine - the brightest blue eyes glowing
 Another step and the shadows retreat

 She has a crown - a simple affair